aauthur/LinAlgLib/README.md

 This project was built for Python, with the ultimate aim of contributing to other machine learning libraries.

 # Documentation
-The following documents everything presently supported by linalglib.
+The following documents everything presently supported by linalgebralib.

 # Row Vectors
 rowVector objects allow users to create Row Vectors for the purposes of matrix initialization, or for uncommon applications requiring row vectors.